Abscissa/libInputVisitor/README.md

 ﻿libInputVisitor
 ===============

-As [explained here](http://semitwist.com/articles/article/view/combine-coroutines-and-input-ranges-for-dead-simple-d-iteration), this simple library makes it easy to write [D](http://dlang.org) [input range](http://dlang.org/phobos/std_range.html) generators in a straightforward coroutine style.
+This simple library makes it easy to write [D](http://dlang.org) [input range](http://dlang.org/phobos/std_range.html) generators in a straightforward coroutine style, as [explained here](http://semitwist.com/articles/article/view/combine-coroutines-and-input-ranges-for-dead-simple-d-iteration).

 This does come with a downside: Since D has no built-in support for coroutines, this library is implemented using D [fibers](http://dlang.org/phobos/core_thread.html#Fiber).
 This means every yield and resume require a context switch.
 This makes it considerably slower than foreach or an ordinary event-based input-range.
 Depending on your use-case, this may, or may not, be an issue.

-This is licensed under the [Do What The Fuck You Want To Public License, Version 2](http://sam.zoy.org/wtfpl/).
+This is open-course software licensed under the [WTFPL](http://sam.zoy.org/wtfpl/).

 Usage
 -----
-To use, just add a ```visit()``` function (or two, or three...) to your struct or class as demonstrated in the sample below.
+Just add a ```visit()``` function (or two, or three...) to your struct or class as demonstrated in the sample below.
 Then, obtain your instant input range by calling ```inputVisitor!YourElemType(yourObject)```.

 Sample
 ------